12 Photography Books That Changed History

-Comprised of 126 photographs of various people and scenes captured between 1932 and 1952 with his camera, the book is accompanied by the photographer’s personal introduction, while Henri Matisse designed and painted the exquisite and notably non-photographic cover boards.
+Comprised of 126 photos of various people and scenes captured between 1932 and 1952 with his camera, the book is accompanied by the photographer’s personal introduction, while Henri Matisse designed and painted the exquisite and notably non-photographic cover boards.
 The book immediately garnered high critical acclaim and solidified Cartier-Bresson as one of the great photographers of his time.

 Diane Arbus, Revelations

 Through bold subject matter and unique photographic approach, Diane Arbus redefined the concerns and the range of photography with her camera work.
 She is celebrated for her uncanny ability to render strange things we consider most familiar, and uncover the familiar within the exotic, expanding our understanding of ourselves.
-Her poignant portraits of individuals on the margins of society, such as street people, transvestites, nudists, and carnival performers, reveal her interest in capturing the lesser known and harsh truths that many dared not to acknowledge.
+Her poignant camera portraits of individuals on the margins of society, such as street people, transvestites, nudists, and carnival performers, reveal her interest in capturing the lesser known and harsh truths that many dared not to acknowledge.

-Published in 2003, the photobook Revelations brings together some of the most acclaimed images the artist has created alongside a breadth of lesser-known or previously unpublished photographs.
+Published in 2003, the photobook Revelations brings together some of the most acclaimed photos the artist has created alongside a breadth of lesser-known or previously unpublished photographs.
 Carefully curated, it reveals Arbus’s subtle yet persistent view of the world.
 It is accompanied by seminal essays which illuminated the meaning of her controversial and astonishing vision.

 Stephen Shore, American Surfaces

 Over the course of his prolific career, Stephen Shore conducted a continual, restless interrogation of image making.
-Bringing together images the artist created during a series of road trips across the United States between 1972 and 1973, the photography book American Surfaces is a visual diary which recounts the path of someone passing through the world.
+Bringing together photos the artist created during a series of road trips across the United States between 1972 and 1973, the photography book American Surfaces is a visual diary which recounts the path of someone passing through the world.
 Composed of color photographs, processed simply at Kodak’s labs in New Jersey, the body of work was a stark contrast to the formal, black and white prints which were recognized at the time, taking documentary photography to a new level.

 Ryan McGinley, The Kids Were Alright

-The work of Ryan McGinley orbits around the life and youth of family and friends in contemporary culture.
-The book The Kids Were Alright explores McGinley’s early photographs and Polaroids created between 1998 and 2003, bringing together raw visceral portraits of his inner circle of friends and artists.
+The camera work of Ryan McGinley orbits around the life and youth of family and friends in contemporary culture.
+The photography book The Kids Were Alright explores McGinley’s early photos and Polaroids created between 1998 and 2003, bringing together raw visceral portraits of his inner circle of friends and artists.
 Featuring candid and documentary subjects, this body of work presents a powerful portrait of his generation and their often reckless lifestyle.

 William Klein, New York 1954-55

 First published in 1956, William Klein‘s NEW YORK 1954-55 created a veritable revolution and became a great and undisputed classics of post-war photography.
 Combining black humor, social satire and poetry, Klein developed a radically new way of taking pictures and broke a hundred years of photographic taboos.
-Comprised of close-ups of restless kids, clusters of wan, dapper men, fragments of blared advertisements, this edition caught New York in all its energy and grit.
+Comprised of close-ups of restless kids, clusters of wan, dapper men, fragments of blared advertisements, this photography book caught New York in all its energy and grit.
 In the introduction of the book, Klein himself described the endeavor as “pseudo-ethnographic, parodic, Dada”.

 The visual energy of Klein’s camera work captured the rough and tumble streets of this city like no artbook had before or has done since.
 In a recent interview for The Guardian, the photographer recalled that these images “were a corroboration of everything I resented in America and in New York.”
 Photographers can learn a lot from this must read photo book.